top of page

 2025

 That morning, I woke up with deep sadness.
-I read her the birthday card I had chosen, allowing myself to truly miss her privately.
+I read her the birthday card I had chosen, allowing myself to privately miss her.
 I wished that she could be here with us to enjoy her favorite cake and share in the celebration.

 The rest of the day unfolded with that same positive energy.
 There was also a sense of peace that carried me through.
 I truly believe she was and is happy that the day was full of positivity and love, though I know she would understand sadness.